 2007-2009 Worked with the Department of Health and City Harvest to help NYC win and launch a Kellogg Food and Fitness Initiative for work around food access and walkability in the city’s most under-served neighborhoods.

-2008 Lead community visioning workshops for Brooklyn’s Pier 6 (at the end of Atlantic Avenue, added late to Brooklyn Bridge Park without the benefit of any public participation) to offer a broadly critical community the chance to articulate a positive vision of what they would like to see.
-The resulting vision was supported almost unanimously by the community.
+2008 Led community visioning workshops for Brooklyn’s Pier 6 (at the end of Atlantic Avenue, added late to Brooklyn Bridge Park without the benefit of any public participation) to offer a broadly critical community the chance to articulate a positive vision of what they would like to see.

 2008-2009 Developed a public spaces plan for the area around The Bronx River Arts Center